Security-Onion-Solutions/securityonion-docs/alerts.rst

       curl testmyids.com

    We should see a corresponding alert (``GPL ATTACK_RESPONSE id check returned root``) in TheHive/Kibana/Hunt if everything is configured correctly.
 If you do not see this alert, try checking to see if the rule is enabled in ``/etc/nsm/rules/downloaded.rules``.
-If it is not enabled, try enabling it via ``/etc/nsm/pulledpork/enablesid.conf`` and run ``rule-update`` (if this is a distributed deployment, update the master first, run ``rule-update``, then push the changes out to the other sensor(s)).
+If it is not enabled, try enabling it via ``/etc/nsm/pulledpork/enablesid.conf`` and run ``rule-update`` (if this is a distributed deployment, update the management first, run ``rule-update``, then push the changes out to the other sensor(s)).

 #.
 If in a production environment where you might not want to replay the example PCAPs, another way to test would be to use Scapy to craft a test PCAP file, in conjunction with a custom NIDS rule added to ``/etc/nsm/rules/local.rules``: